-- 1. For compulsory tutorial meetings there is an attendance and active participation requirement. - 2.
-Students who have been granted top-class athlete status may qualify for adjusted attendance and active participation requirements. - 3.
-Students who have a medical impairment may be eligible for an adjusted attendance and active participation requirement pursuant to the recommendation of the SSC-Disability Support and/or study advisor. - 4.
-Fulfilment of the attendance and active participation requirement in tutorial meetings Year 1-2 is assessed by the tutor, fellow students and the student itself as indicated in the assessment plans. - 5.
+- 1. For compulsory tutorial meetings there is an attendance and active participation requirement. - Students who have been granted top-class athlete status may qualify for adjusted attendance and participation requirements upon recommendation of the student advisor. - 3.
+Students who have a medical impairment may be eligible for an adjusted attendance and participation requirement pursuant to the recommendation of the SSC-Disability Support and/or student advisor. - Fulfilment of the attendance and active participation requirement in tutorial meetings Year 1-2 is assessed by the tutor, fellow students and the student itself as indicated in the assessment plans. - 5.
 Fulfilment of the attendance and active participation requirement in tutorial meetings Year 3 is assessed by the tutor, as indicated in the assessment plans.